mchav/dataframe/README.md

 * Static typing makes code easier to reason about and catches many bugs at compile time—before your code ever runs.
 * Delivers high performance thanks to Haskell’s optimizing compiler and efficient memory model.
 * Designed for interactivity: expressive syntax, helpful error messages, and sensible defaults.
+* Works seamlessly in both command-line and notebook environments—great for exploration and scripting alike.

 ## Example usage